-Using these functions, you can show or hide a layer by name.
-Layers are groups of features in the map.
+Using these functions, you can show or hide a layer by its display name.
+Layers are groups of features on the map.
 Some layers, like roads and political boundaries, are provided with the map.
 Other layers, like groups of pins, routes and lines, are created by the user.